Apple silicon: C-series cellular modems

 The C series is a family of cellular modem chips.

 Apple C1

 The Apple C1 is a cellular modem chip introduced in the iPhone 16e.
 It is built on the N4 process node by TSMC.
-It supports UMTS/HSPA+ and 5G (sub-6 GHz), but lacks DC-HSDPA and mmWave, which are supported by other iPhone 16 models.
+It supports UMTS/HSPA+, Gigabit LTE, and 5G (sub-6 GHz), but lacks DC-HSDPA and mmWave, which are supported by other iPhone 16 models.
 Apple claims that the C1 is more power efficient than previous iPhone modems and consumes 20–25% less power than the Qualcomm modems used in other iPhone 16 models.

 Apple C1X

-The Apple C1X is a variant of the C1, offering twice the speed.
-It was released with the iPhone Air in Sept 2025, and is also used in M5-based eighth-generation iPad Pro.
+The Apple C1X is a variant of the C1, offering up to twice the speed.
+It first appeared in the iPhone Air, and is also used in the M5-based iPad Pro, iPhone 17e, and the M4-based iPad Air.

+Apple C2

+The Apple C2 is the second-generation cellular modem developed by Apple.
+It was introduced in the iPhone 18 Pro, iPhone 18 Pro Max (non-US models), and iPhone Duo in September 2026.
+The US model iPhone 18 Pro Max still uses a Qualcomm modem.
+It supports 5G FR1 and FR2 and Gigabit LTE.
+Apple claims that the C2 provides faster uploads than the C1X while using 15% less energy.